robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 > A satellite link between the control center and the truck still seems to be the most plausible assumption

-Everything else apart a satellite link would have been tracked after-post, the movements among the cellular network of the SIMs (many for the same truck) and when many SIMs are moving together on a truck instead of autobus (people), then some suspects start to arise.
+Everything else apart, a satellite link would have been tracked after-post.
+The movements among the cellular network of the SIMs (many for the same truck) and when many SIMs are moving together on a truck instead of an autobus (people), then some suspects start to arise.
 Many SIMs from many operators, one among them always connected, all together at the operation start which means the time for preparation before the launch.

 Many things can go wrong, so that solution can be a mere emergency backup while the satellite connection is the most effective and reliable.
-Plus, a satellite link for the Internet is not something unconceivable also for a stopped truck: pay-tv for those are used to drive in many countries and voip/whatsapp for friends and family.
+Plus, a satellite link for the Internet is not something unconceivable also for a stopped truck: pay-tv for those who are used to drive in many countries and VoIP/Whatsapp for friends and family.
 However, in principle, any commercial Internet satellite operator can be used.
-Even better prepared to use all of those available.
+Even better, it could be prepared to use all of those available.

-After all, the Internet connection does not seem the main key apart from the fact that it should be available and -- when available -- many connections on many operators can be bounded into a single VPN: faster and darker.
+After all, the Internet connection does not seem the main key, apart from the fact that it should be available and -- when available -- many connections on many operators can be bounded into a single VPN: faster, more opaque and more reliable.

 ...